Bed bugs are small insects – around 6mm long, oval with a flattened appearance. As their diet consists solely of blood, they are brown to red.

 Egg clusters on areas around the bed, most noticeable on furniture.

 A strange, sweet sickly smell

-Notoriously difficult to fully get rid of this is one pest that should always be left to the experts.
+Notoriously tricky to fully get rid of, this is one pest that should always be left to the experts.